Skip to main content

 The Wrong Fix

 The first instinct is to move the entire nav into a client-only component with dynamic(() => import('./Nav'), { ssr: false }).
-That works, but it means the navigation renders nothing on the server: bad for SEO, bad for first paint and performance, and it introduces a layout shift when the nav pops in after hydration.
+That works, but it means the navigation renders nothing on the server, which is bad for SEO, bad for first paint and performance, and it adds a layout shift when the nav pops in after hydration.

 The Right Fix

-The actual problem is narrow: I're rendering a value that differs between server and client.
+The actual problem is narrow: I'm rendering a value that differs between server and client.
 I don't need to skip SSR entirely; I just need to render a neutral value during SSR and switch to the real one after hydration.

 useSyncExternalStore gives me exactly that.
 Its third argument, getServerSnapshot, runs only during SSR: